mabdelfattahm/certified-aws-solutions-architect-associate/1-aws-fundamentals/rds.md

     - Retention can be as long as the user wants
     - Helpful for retaining the state of the database for longer period of time

+## RDS Auto-scaling

+- Increases the storage on RDS instance automatically when it detects storage is running out which reduce manual scaling
+- User must set **Maximum Storage Threshold** (maximum limit for DB Storage)
+- Useful for applications with **unpredicted workloads**
+- Supports all RDS databases
+- Automatically scales the storage if:
+    - Free storage is less than 10%
+    - Low storage lasts for at least 5 minutes
+    - 6 hours have passed since the last modification

 ## RDS Read Replicas

 - Read replicas helps to scale the read operations